For many, the word “power” brings to mind a political office or being at the top of the office food chain.

 “I’m really a big believer in the power of art to transform,” stated Casanova.

-Normally, Hector can be found in front of a computer screen, creating illustrations for the Kansas City Star.
+Hector worked for many years creating illustrations for the Kansas City Star, but now he teaches at the Kansas City Art Institute.
 He believes that drawing gives him the opportunity to create thought provoking pieces that will get viewers to consider other perspectives on difficult issues.

 Casanova passes his love of art to his students at the Kansas City Art Institute, who work with him on some of his murals.